qMRLab/qmrlab.github.io/_posts/2022-05-23-qMT-mapping-spgr.md

 <p>

-<b> For best user experience with interactive tutorials, we recommend using a laptop or a desktop computer.</b>
+<b> For the best user experience with interactive tutorials, we recommend using a laptop or a desktop computer.</b>

 </p>